-We’ve spent a lot of time looking for adult backpacks at the Strategist, and though we’ve found the best travel backpacks, laptop backpacks, even backpacks with wheels, we decided it was finally time to dive into the world of practical-yet-stylish work backpacks is a different beast, because anyone who’s looked knows it can be hard to find an actually stylish backpack that holds everything you need to make it through a day at the office, from your laptop to your packed lunch, yet still look stylish enough to take to dinner once you’re off the clock.
+We’ve spent a lot of time looking for adult backpacks at the Strategist.
+That time has led us to find the best travel backpacks, laptop backpacks, and even backpacks with wheels.
+But the world of practical-yet-stylish work backpacks is a different beast, because anyone who’s looked knows it can be hard to find an actually stylish backpack that holds everything you need to make it through a day at the office (from your laptop to your packed lunch) yet still look nice enough to bring to dinner once you’re off the clock.
 The best work backpacks also look professional, with the same swagger as a briefcase, but are as practical as the backpack you brought to elementary school, even when stuffed to the brim.
-So to find the best backpacks for work that actually look good, we talked to stylish professionals about the bags they rely on, Monday to Friday.
+To find the best backpacks for work that actually look good, we talked to stylish professionals about the bags they rely on, Monday to Friday.
 Read on for their picks.

-Laura Medalia, the New York City–based software engineer behind the Instagram account @codergirl_, calls the backpack from Bartaile, another women-founded startup that got its start at Wharton, her favorite bag right now: “It’s a sleek, thin, black leather backpack that can be converted into a tote or hand held bag.
-It matches with all outfits, has a snug case for my laptop, and works with so many dress attires.”
-Unfortunately, the all-leather backpack is currently sold out, but the black nylon version with leather detailing is still available.
+Laura Medalia, the New York City–based software engineer behind the Instagram account @codergirl_, calls this backpack from Bartaile (a women-founded startup that was born at Wharton) her favorite bag right now.
+“It’s a sleek, thin, black leather backpack that can be converted into a tote or hand held bag.
+It matches with all outfits, and has a snug case for my laptop.”

 If you’re looking for vegan leather, content strategist and branding stylist Libby Bartley recommends her backpack from Matt & Nat.
-In our roundup of best work bags for women, she explained she likes it not only because it is “ethically made and manufactured with sustainable resources, the bag features adjustable straps, expandable gussets, and pockets for laptops and smartphones.
+In our roundup of the best work bags for women, she explained she likes it not only because it is “ethically made and manufactured with sustainable resources,” but also because “the bag features adjustable straps, expandable gussets, and pockets for laptops and smartphones.
 Not only is the bag multifunctional for work and play — it’s a long-lasting investment.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.